5 Common Flower Planning Errors that can Mash up your Floral Dreams

 “I have found a pic of a bouquet I like for myself, and a different pic of what I want for my girls.”

 Very, very, very rarely do two photos from completely different weddings actually suit each other.
 The end result will look like you borrowed another couples bridal party for your photos.
 Research the styles you like (keeping in mind that most Instagram and Pinterest pics are heavily filtered and won’t be a realistic example of what those colours would actually look like) and have the bridesmaids dresses already sorted before beginning work on your silk bridal flowers.
 Ask us for recommendations on how to simplify/downsize/or reverse colour scheme your chosen bouquet style to suit your bridesmaids.
+Contact us via email, live chat or one of our contact forms here.

 3.)
-For Sentimental Sake
+For Sentiment Sake

 “For my bouquet I want orange lilies, frangipani, and pink carnations because they were my grandmother’s favourite flowers.
 But can they please be made to look nice in my rustic native style wedding.”